Back to all News

 Telenor Satellite was faced with the challenge of finding several Ku-band satellites with coverage over Alaska with connectivity to the US and UK.

 Multiple paths were required out of four locations, as well as reverse vision feeds to enable the main studio to keep in touch with the remote sites.
 One of the locations where a small studio & uplink was located, Katmai National Park, only source of power were batteries, charged by solar panels and hydrogen fuel cells.
 Even with state of the art SSA’s this limited the up-link to 50W.
 Telenor was faced with the challenge of finding a satellite “hot” enough to get the job done.
+As well at satellite coverage, fibre was used to provide the transatlantic connectivity to and from the US.

-The OU team relished the challenge of being involved in something so exciting and unique.
+Our OU team relished the challenge of being involved in something so exciting and unique.

 “Telenor definitely had the easier job, coordinating the coverage from the office, compared to the operational team working in challenging conditions in Alaska”, commented Zara Evans, Bookings Manager at Telenor Satellite.
 Over the two weeks testing and filming, Telenor booked over 140 feeds, all without a single glitch.